uvaaland/cig_llnl_workshop/index.md

 ## Overview

-This tutorial will show you how to setup and run a regional simulation using SPECFEM3D_GLOBE.
+This tutorial will show you how to set up and run a regional simulation using SPECFEM3D_GLOBE.

 The tutorial consists of three parts.
-In the **first part**, we will look at how to setup SPECFEM3D_GLOBE.
+In the **first part**, we will look at how to set up SPECFEM3D_GLOBE.
 This includes: how to obtain the source code, how to configure, and how to compile SPECFEM3D_GLOBE.
 In the **second part**, we will go through the steps that are needed to run a regional simulation.
 We will look at how to prepare the relevant input data and parameters, show you how to mesh the